ysyk2021/ai-for-small-business-inventory-management-techniques-and-strategies-for-more-accurate-tracking/src/chapter-7-1.md

-# Overview of AI applications for customer service in small business inventory management

 AI can be a powerful tool for enhancing customer service in small business inventory management.
 In this chapter, we will provide an overview of AI applications for customer service.